svchinche/CCOMS/README.md

 }
 ```

-* Entity class has been nnotated with @document and primary key with @id
+* Entity class has been annotated with @document and primary key with @id
 ```java
 @ApiModel(description = "All details about the Employee. ")
 @Document(collection = "employee")